Michael0x2a/curated-programming-resources/resources.md

       A good introduction to basic C++.
     - [Learncpp.com][cpp-learn]
       Tends to focus more on syntax, and less on programming.
 Might be useful for beginners, but as a reference, not a tutorial.
-    - [Linear C++][cpp-linear]
-      A tutorial on C++ for people with some prior programming experience.
-Teaches by presenting and explaining a series of programs.
    - [More free books][cpp-more]
 - Books (paper):
    - [The Definitive C++ Book Guide and List][cpp-so-definitive]